bfetler/cms_medicare/README.md

 ### Preliminary Analysis
 To get an idea of actual health care costs for consumers, we did a preliminary analysis of the total Medicare payment amount per service and per beneficiary.
 Typically, a beneficiary has supplemental insurance to cover the remainder of the claims, which often pays 20% of the approved Medicare payment.
 Extra costs are typically fixed at a fraction of the approved payment.
 We calculated two extra columns:
-+ payment per service = total Medicare payment amount / total number of services
++ payment per service = log10( total Medicare payment amount / total number of services )
-+ payment per person = total Medicare payment amount / total number of beneficiaries
++ payment per person = log10( total Medicare payment amount / total number of beneficiaries )

+We find a log scale gives data closer to a normal distribution, and use log base 10 for numerical convenience.
 Grouping the payments by the 91 provider types in the data, we find a lot of variation for each provider type.
 Histograms for all provider types are given in __cms_hist_plots/__.
 A histogram of some specialties is shown below.

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_hist_plots/hist_pay_per_person_group7.png" alt="example histogram per person" />

-A good number of provider types have well-defined costs that follow a normal distribution on a log scale, while others have a lot of variation.
+A good number of provider types have well-defined costs that follow a log normal distribution, while others have a lot of variation.
 Some categories have very few providers, for whom it is difficult to do statistics.
-The variation in costs may be due to the type of facility (e.g. major hospital or not) or location (e.g. urban or rural area), and requires further investigation.

-We find some trends by provider type.
+Nonetheless, we find some trends by provider type.

 #### Payment Per Service
 Of the top dozen provider types by median payment per service, nine are for Surgery, with the most expensive being Ambulatory Surgery, and three are for Radiation or Oncology.
-A sorted, ranked summary is given in the table and figure below.
+A summary is given in the table and figure below.

 <table>
 <th>Provider Type</th><th>Payment Per Service (USD)</th>